10up/wp-local-docker-docs/_includes/markdown/Installation.md

 ## Prerequisites

 WP Local Docker requires docker, docker-compose, Node, and npm.
 It is recommended that you use the latest versions of docker and docker-compose.
 Node 10 (current LTS version) is the only version of node that is supported.
 While WP Local Docker _may_ work with other versions of Node, compatibility is not guaranteed.

 #### MacOS
-Docker is available for download from the [Docker website](https://docs.docker.com/docker-for-mac/install/) and will install docker-compose automatically.
+[Docker Desktop](https://docs.docker.com/docker-for-mac/install/) is available for download from the [Docker website](https://docs.docker.com/docker-for-mac/install/) and will install docker-compose automatically.
 NodeJS and npm can be installed from the [NodeJS website](https://nodejs.org), via a package manager, such as [Homebrew](https://brew.sh/), or using a version manager, such as [nvm](https://github.com/creationix/nvm).

 ##### NodeJS EACCESS Error